Elevate CX with unified, enterprise-grade listening

 Worst, your customers may recognize the premature feedback prompt as intrusive.

-Finding the correct time and moment before sending a feedback prompt through email is critical if you’re picking this method.
+Finding the correct time and moment before sending a feedback prompt through email is critical if you’re picking up this method.

 🔗 Automation workflow